The Centre currently has three substantive themes of teaching, research and publication, as follows:

 3. Amnesia and Ethical Social Memory

-Dr Keohane co-directs (with colleagues at Waterford IT, and with Professors Sumner and Szakolczai) an annual Summer School on Economy & Society, which takes up the problematic of re-ethicizing economics and rethinking Irish culture.
-The SPCC network and the Economy & Society Summer School will be key components of the Centre’s infrastructure.
+With Dr Tom Boland and Dr. John O'Brien, Dr Keohane co-directs an annual Summer School on Economy & Society; this takes up the theme of re-ethicizing economics and rethinking Irish culture.
+The SPCC network and the Economy & Society Summer School lare key components of the Centre’s infrastructure.